-Fitbit cofounders James Park and Eric Friedman are coming to Disrupt SF – TechCrunch
+Fitbit co-founders James Park and Eric Friedman are coming to Disrupt SF – TechCrunch

-Ten years ago, a hardware startup launched a fitness device on stage at TechCrunch 50.
-The $99 gadget combined a pedometer with a diet monitoring system, designed to help wearers meet their fitness goals.
+Ten years ago, a hardware startup launched a fitness device onstage at TechCrunch 50.
+The $99 gadget combined a pedometer with a diet-monitoring system, designed to help wearers meet their fitness goals.

 Of course, a lot has changed for Fitbit in the intervening decade.
 The company has since become synonymous with fitness trackers in the U.S. In 2015, it filed for a $358 million IPO.

-After several years of defining the wearables category, things have gotten a bit rockier, however, as the company contends with increased competition from the premium Apple Watch and low cost trackers from companies like Xiaomi.
+After several years of defining the wearables category, things have gotten a bit rockier, however, as the company contends with increased competition from the premium Apple Watch and low-cost trackers from companies like Xiaomi.

 Through acquisitions like Pebble and Vector, the company has improved its fortunes by building its own smartwatch line.
-Fitbit has also begun to transition into the healthcare industry through partnerships wit companies like Blue Cross Blue Shield.
+Fitbit has also begun to transition into the healthcare industry through partnerships with companies like Blue Cross Blue Shield.

-Fitbit’s cofounders James Park and Eric Friedman will join us on stage to discuss their process for growing a hardware startup and navigating often fickle industry trends.
+Fitbit’s co-founders James Park and Eric Friedman will join us onstage to discuss their process for growing a hardware startup and navigating often fickle industry trends.

 Disrupt SF runs October 2 to October 4 at the Moscone Center in San Francisco.
 Tickets are available here.